ismaelvarez/GranTecanTouchdesignerDemo/README.md

 MACS/AzimuthAxis/position	-> Azimuth rotation in degrees.
 ECS/DomeRotation/actualPosition -> Dome rotation in degrees.

-The component is saved in component folder, DataSimulator.tox, and the CSV file in data
+The component is saved in component folder, DataSimulator.tox, and the CSV file in data.